Peterborough Cathedral: Anglo-Saxon origins

 The original church, known as "Medeshamstede", was founded in the reign of the Anglo-Saxon King Peada of the Middle Angles in about 655 AD, as one of the first centres of Christianity in central England.
 The monastic settlement with which the church was associated lasted at least until 870, when it was supposedly destroyed by Vikings.
 In an alcove of the New Building, an extension of the eastern end, lies an ancient stone carving: the Hedda Stone.
 This medieval carving of 12 monks, six on each side, commemorates the destruction of the Monastery and the death of the Abbot and Monks when the area was sacked by the Vikings in 864.
 The Hedda Stone was likely carved sometime after the raid, when the monastery slipped into decline.

-In the mid-10th century monastic revival (in which churches at Ely and Ramsey were also refounded) a Benedictine Abbey was created and endowed in 966, principally by Athelwold, Bishop of Winchester, from what remained of the earlier church, with "a basilica [church] there furbished with suitable structures of halls, and enriched with surrounding lands" and more extensive buildings which saw the aisle built out to the west with a second tower added.
+In the mid-10th century, monastic revival (during which churches at Ely and Ramsey were also refounded) a Benedictine Abbey was created and endowed in 966, principally by Athelwold, Bishop of Winchester, from what remained of the earlier church, with "a basilica [church] there furbished with suitable structures of halls, and enriched with surrounding lands" and more extensive buildings which saw the aisle built out to the west with a second tower added.
 The original central tower was, however, retained.
 It was dedicated to St Peter and surrounded by a palisade, called a burgh, hence the town surrounding the abbey was eventually named Peter-burgh.
 The community was further revived in 972 by Dunstan, Archbishop of Canterbury.

 This newer church had as its major focal point a substantial western tower with a "Rhenish helm" and was largely constructed of ashlars.
 Only a small section of the foundations of the Anglo-Saxon church remain beneath the south transept but there are several significant artefacts, including Anglo-Saxon carvings such as the Hedda Stone, from the earlier building.

 In 2008, Anglo-Saxon grave markers were reported to have been found by workmen repairing a wall in the cathedral precincts.
 The grave markers are said to date to the 11th century, and probably belonged to "townsfolk".